joeglantern/yoma-auth/README.md

    - User sends a single message with all required information in the format:
      `firstName,surname,email,displayName,dateOfBirth,countryCodeAlpha2,education,gender[,phoneNumber]`
    - Example: `Liban,Joe,Libanjoe7@gmail.com,Liban Joe,2003-08-03,KE,Secondary,Male`
    - Note: phoneNumber is optional.
-If not provided, the sender's number will be used automatically.
+If provided, it will be used for account registration; otherwise, no phone number will be associated with the account.
    - The education and gender values should match the options list provided in step 1

 3. **Registration**: